 - Separating bonded individuals like a mother and infant can cause the animals to protest and despair.21 Young piglets separated from their mothers give distinctive and frequent squeals to call her.22 Dairy cows develop a strong maternal bond with their calf after as little as five minutes of contact after birth23 and become stressed when their four-day old calf is removed.24

-- Mixing unfamiliar cattle can cause a tenfold increase in conflict between the animals.25
+- Mixing unfamiliar cows can cause a tenfold increase in conflict between the animals.25

 - Chickens in large flocks (up to 60,000 can be housed in a single shed)26 can constantly try to establish a social hierarchy without ever achieving it, while overcrowding can cause feather pecking and cannibalism amongst the birds.27